 Thank you, sir, for using the word of God in answering questions.
 God bless you for that.

 Sir, I was studying the Bible with two Jehovah's Witnesses members.
 I was told most of the righteous will be in the big crowd and enjoy paradise on earth.
 I was also told that was God's original plan for mankind.
 They gave an example: if Adam and Eve did not sin, God's original plan was for humans to live forever on the earth.
-They said that only the first fruits, the 144,000, will go to heaven and reign as kings and priest with Jesus.
+They said that only the first fruits, the 144,000, will go to heaven and reign as kings and priests with Jesus.
 They also asked me this question: If I think all the righteous will go to heaven, then upon whom would they reign as kings?
 We cannot all be kings and priests without any subjects.

 I would be glad if you could use the Bible to clear this for me.